 The club's facilities are quite original.
 Inside are 3 different rooms with 2 whole floors of bars each.
 How come?
 Well this gives the club the advantage of doing two separate events at the same time or at least creating two different areas for the same event.
 The walls of the venue are velvety and there is a rather chic and retro brothel vibe to portray a vintage vibe.
 Without a doubt one of the most authentic nightclubs in New Orleans.

 Bourbon Pub Parade (801 Bourbon St, New Orleans)

 Bourbon Pub Parade New Orleans is the perfect place for the LGBTIQ+ community, but it's also a space that invites everyone to have fun.
-It opened its doors in 1974 and has become the epicenter of a diverse community that has finally found a place to be themselves without any outside judgement.
+It opened its doors in 1974 and became the epicenter of a diverse community that had finally found a place to be themselves without any external judgement.

 Bourbon Pub Parade is in the heart of the French Quarter and very easy to find.
 A place to visit if you want to immerse yourself in the nightlife of New Orleans .
 Sunday is the best night to frequent this place as there are Sin-along Sundays where you can bring out your inner queen to dance and sing the night away.